vidsht/Sundown-Studio/README.md

 ## Project Overview

 **Sundown-Studio** is a visually captivating front-end website designed for a creative studio.
 The site features smooth animations and interactive elements to create an immersive user experience.
-The project highlights the power of **HTML**, **CSS**, and **JavaScript** in building animated, responsive websites.
+The project highlights the power of HTML, CSS, and JavaScript in building animated, responsive websites.

 This project serves as a showcase of modern web design techniques, combining aesthetic appeal with functionality.